OP-TED/ted-xml-data-converter/development-notices/Files-Selected-for-Testing.md

 # TED XML files selected for testing the converter

-This table lists the TED XML files chosen to test the Converter, and the reasons for their choosing.
+This table lists the TED XML files selected to test development of the Converter, and the reasons for their selection.

 | File | Form Type | Form Type | Topic | Reasons for selection |
 | --- | --- | --- | --- | --- |